Tommy Smith (footballer, born 1992): Stoke City

 Smith signed for Championship club Stoke City on 15 July 2019 on a three-year contract for an undisclosed fee.
 Smith made his debut on the opening day of the 2019–20 season in a 2–1 defeat against Queens Park Rangers.
 The team made a bad start to the season under Nathan Jones and following an EFL Cup defeat at Crawley Town in September, Smith lost his place to Tom Edwards.
 Jones was replaced by Michael O'Neill in November and Smith became the regular right-back in the side for the remainder of the season.
 Smith played 32 times in 2019–20, as Stoke successfully avoided relegation and finished in 15th position.
 Smith made 41 appearances in 2020–21 as Stoke finished in 14th position.
 He scored twice during the campaign which came against Barnsley in October and on the final day of the season against Bournemouth.
 Smith made 33 appearances in the 2021–22 as Stoke again finished in 14th position and at the end of the season Smith's contract was not renewed.

 Middlesbrough

-After a trial period, Smith signed a one-year contract with Middlesbrough on 27 July 2022.
-He played five times under manager Chris Wilder as Middlesbrough fell to 21st place in the league.
-Middlesbrough appointed Michael Carrick who moved them up the league to third with 13 games to go.
-Smith then signed a 2 year contract extension.
+After training with the club through pre-season, Smith signed a one-year contract with Middlesbrough on 27 July 2022.
+On 22 February 2023, Smith signed a two-year contract extension, having played every minute under manager Michael Carrick.
+During a 1–0 victory over Birmingham City on 21 October 2023, Smith suffered a ruptured Achilles tendon that would see him miss the remainder of the season.
+After 15 months of rehabilitation and treatments Smith announced his retirement on 5 February 2025.